nortikin/sverchok/docs/nodes/field/curve_bend_field.rst

   default value is 50.

 The field bends the part of space which is between **Src T Min** and **Src T Max**, along the curve.
+For example, with default settings, the source part of space is the space between Z = -1 and Z = 1.
 The behaviour of the field outside of these bounds is not guaranteed.

 Parameters
 ----------